By Todd Starnes

 However, Fox News has received reports from across the country of Southern Baptist chaplains unable to access the website.

-“If the government blocked any portion of the SBC.net Web site for any purpose, that would be an unconscionable breach of trust with the American public,” Oldham said.
+SBC.net Web site for any purpose, that would be an unconscionable breach of trust with the American public,” Oldham said.
 “The First Amendment exists to protect the church from governmental censorship of or infringement upon religious speech and the free exercise of religion.”

 The Dept. of Defense confirmed to Fox News late Wednesday that the SBC website had been blocked — but not intentionally.